 Ph.D., London School of Economics

-Tsai Ing-wen is the current president of the Republic of China (Taiwan), elected on Saturday, January 16, 2016.
-She is the first female president of Taiwan and the first of Hakka and Aboriginal descent.
+Tsai Ing-wen served as the president of the Republic of China (Taiwan) from 2016 to 2024.
+She was the first female president of Taiwan and the first of Hakka and Aboriginal descent.

 Tsai grew up Fenggang, in southern Taiwan and moved to Taipei as a teenager.
 She earned a Bachelor of Laws at National Taiwan University, a Master of Laws from Cornell University and a Ph.D. from the London School of Economics.